 The World Bank, for instance, uses validation solutions for its employee matching gift program.
 The Bank's regional office staff members nominate NGOs they'd like to support in their home country. and TechSoup completes the behind-the-scenes validation of the nominated NGOs to ensure their legitimacy and eligibility for donations.
 The World Bank then matches the employees' contributions two-to-one.
 Since the World Bank began validating organizations through TechSoup, the amount of money it has matched has tripled.

-On a larger scale, Microsoft uses validation solutions to offer its Office 365 cloud-based suite free to eligible nonprofits anywhere in the world.
+On a larger scale, Microsoft uses validation solutions to offer its Office 365 cloud-based suite free to eligible nonprofits almost anywhere in the world.
 TechSoup supports Microsoft by determining the nonprofit's charitable standing while also collecting relevant information about the organization's mission and activities.
 In this way, TechSoup ensures that the organization meets Microsoft's eligibility criteria.
 By partnering with TechSoup to support its validation, Microsoft has reached a wider market of non-profits with high interest in their product.

 These are just two examples of the many customers TechSoup serves using its suite of validation offerings.
 If you are looking to add your organization's resources to the virtual marketplace we've created for the sector, or if you're trying to reach one of the hundreds of thousands of NGOs we serve, give us a call.
 TechSoup offers an easy and scalable way for you to serve the nonprofit community around the world.
-To learn more, please contact Paul van Haver at pvh [at] techsoup [dot] org or Kyle Reis [at] techsoup [dot] org.
+To learn more, please contact Paul van Haver at pvh [at] techsoup [dot] org or Kyle Reis at kreis [at] techsoup [dot] org.